• Skip to main content

 Instructions

-• Grease your two tins with 1 tbsp vegan butter an place to one side.
+• Grease your two tins with 1 tablespoon vegan butter an place to one side.

 • Next melt the butter for the dough in your microwave then pour into a mixing bowl along with the soya milk and sugar.